0x6d64/3dprint/README.md

 I don't consider espescially interesting (e.g. simple wedges to level furniture).

+* [beverage can cold marker](./projects/beer-can-cold-marker): a marker to indicate the coldest can of a beverage in your fridge. _no printables upload yet_
 * [cockpit clock enclosure](./projects/cockpit-clock-enclosure):
   an enclosure in order to put an airplane cockpit clock on your desk.
 See also the [project on printables.com](